ATS Optimization

 How to Increase Your ATS Score to 90+

 The good news?
 You can dramatically increase your ATS score with the right strategies.
-This guide will show you exactly how to optimize your resume to achieve a 90+ ATS score and land more interviews.
+This guide will show you exactly how to optimize your resume to achieve a 90+ ATS score, improve keyword relevance, pass automated resume screening, and land significantly more interviews.

 What Is an ATS Score?

 An ATS score measures how well your resume matches a job description.
-It evaluates keywords, formatting, skills, and relevance.
+Applicant Tracking Systems evaluate resumes based on keyword relevance, formatting, skills alignment, work experience, certifications, and overall resume structure.

-The higher your ATS score, the more likely your resume will pass automated screening and reach a recruiter.
+The higher your ATS score, the more likely your resume will pass automated screening and reach a recruiter or hiring manager.

 Why Most Resumes Fail ATS Screening